ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab06.md

 This assignment consists of 3 problems, each of which is described below.
 The problem stddev.cpp is worth 20 points, binconverter.cpp and operators.cpp are worth 40 points each.
 Each should be solved in its own file and each must be submitted for full assignment credit.

-NOTE: All these submissions will be checked by the automatic system on submit.cs AND by the instructor and TAs for further evaluation.
+Note: All these submissions will be checked by the automatic system on submit.cs AND by the instructor and TAs for further evaluation.
 Details below.

 ---

 <h3>STDDEV.CPP</h3>
 This program takes its inputs from a file that contains numbers.
 The program reads them in as type double.
 The program outputs to the screen the <i>standard deviation</i> of the numbers in the file.
 The file contains nothing but numbers of type double separated by blanks and/or line breaks.
 The standard deviation of a list of numbers x1, x2, x3, and so forth is defined as the <b><i>square root</i></b> of: